mattwach/battery_drainer/README.md

 One of the four ways the microcontroller decides where to set Vgs is by monitoring the current flowing through the FETs  (the other three are voltage, power, and temperature).
-An ADC within the microcontroller measures the voltage across the resistor then uses Ohm's law (I = V/R) to determine the current.
+An ADC within the microcontroller measures the voltage across the resistors (R22-R24) then uses Ohm's law (I = V/R) to determine the current.

 Resistor values were chosen for a full 3V swing at 30A of current, this allows us to use the full 12-bits of ADC resolution for good accuracy.
 The downside